-Counselling and Psychotherapy Training Duration in Ireland: Training Timeline Explained
+Counselling and Psychotherapy Training Duration in Ireland: Timeline Explained

 Your Timeline to Becoming a Counsellor and Psychotherapist, Step by Step

-It depends on your starting point and chosen study path, currently the official recognised qualification is a four-year bachelor’s degree.
-Additional training and professional development is also recommended, with a number of practicing therapists going on to complete Master’s programmes.
-Counselling and Psychotherapy require ongoing training and education across their career to maintain professional accreditation.
+It depends on your starting point and chosen study path.
+Currently, the officially recognised qualification is a four-year bachelor’s degree.
+Additional training and professional development are also recommended, with a number of practising therapists going on to complete master’s programmes.
+Counsellors and psychotherapists require ongoing training and education throughout their careers to maintain professional accreditation.
 In this guide, we’ll break down each stage so you know exactly what to expect.

 Step 1: Certificate in Counselling and Psychotherapy (Level 6)

-This is a safe option where a perspective student can complete the certificate programme prior to committing to the four year Bachelors programme.
-This stage you can explore whether counselling is the right career for you.
+This is a safe option that allows you to complete the certificate before committing to the four-year bachelor’s programme.
+At this stage, you can explore whether counselling is the right career for you.

 Step 2: Honours Bachelor Degree (Level 8)